sjanhunen/dokimazo/papers/one-question.rst

 I think the Pharisee was anticipating a simple "yes" or "no" answer to this question.
 Christ answered neither.

 Christ proposes two "renderings" in His answer.
 The reality is that they really weren't doing either.
 Rendering to God the things that are Gods isn't primarily about coins.
 I believe Christ was talking about the intent of the heart.
+As the Word made flesh, Christ was discerning the hearts of the people He ministered to (Heb 4:12).

 The Pharisee was religiously tithing ten percent of everything he owned.
 But was he actually giving anything to God?